krzychudz/adaptive-progress-dialog/README.md

 ## Styling
 The dialog can be styled via adaptiveProgressDialogStyle parameter.
 To use it just pass the AdaptiveProgressDialogStyle object to it.
-If not provided the default styles are applied - accroding to the Flutter default styling of the MaterialDialog and CupertinoDialog widgets.
+If not provided the default styles are applied - according to the Flutter default styling of the MaterialDialog and CupertinoDialog widgets.

 ```
 titleTextStyle - defines the title text style.